• Skip to primary navigation

 FREE media mail shipping for orders over $100!
 (Free shipping will automatically update if your sub-total includes over $100.)
 View all of our products here in our shop.

-Physical items (books and/or other tangible products) ship from our shop within 3 business days.
+Our store is on vacation May 10-May 31.
+Physical items (books and/or other tangible products) purchased during this time will be shipped the first week of June.
+Digital items will continue to be delivered during this time, but no physical products will ship from our shop between May 10 and May 31.
 Tracking information is sent to the Paypal email address used at checkout as soon as your item is shipped.
 If you purchase the PDF download version, you will receive instant access to the ebook version of the item you purchased, and the download link will automatically send to the Paypal email address used at check-out.

 Books and e-Books